deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

 Use `CTRL+C` to stop.

 This feature is already helping to improve our security posture.
-Still, depending on the level of access that a malicious actor has gotten, they could notice that a network policy is in play and try a few tricks to bypass it.
+However, depending on the level of access a malicious actor has gotten, they could notice that a network policy is in play and try a few tricks to bypass it.

+{{< notice type="tip" id="optional-play-2" title="Optional: Play around again" >}}
-> **Optional:** Access the application from the browser and add some products to the cart and check that the `CartService -> Cache` connectivity still works as expected.
+Access the application from the browser and add some products to the cart and check that the `CartService -> Cache` connectivity still works as expected.
+{{< /notice >}}

+We don't want a malicious user silently playing around in our cluster.
 So, besides preventing undesired access, we also want to log this activity.
 This log allows us to audit and alert on suspicious events.

 ## Network Policy Logging